 The detailed description of each spatial relationship uses the terms interior, boundary, exterior.
-See "Geometries" on page 37 for more information on these terms.
+See "Geometries" on page 36 for more information on these terms.

-Spatial Relationship Symbol Description Beyond Δ. Beyond checks that the geometry is at least a certain distance away from another (specified in dataset units).
+Symbol Description ∇ Beyond checks that the geometry is at least a certain distance away from another (specified in dataset units).
 The order of the geometries does not matter.
+Note: Beyond is the opposite of Within Distance.
+Symbol

 Spatial Relationship Symbol Description

-Contains Contain means that the other geometry is completely inside this line or polygon (one object's boundary and interior are inside another).
+Contains M Contain means that the other geometry is completely inside this line or polygon (one object's boundary and interior are inside another).

-Noto: Their boundaries are allowed to intersect, so it includes the Cover and Equal relationships.
+Note: Their boundaries are allowed to intersect, so it includes the Cover and Equal relationships.

 For lines the boundary means the end points, and for polygons the boundary means all inner and outer rings.

 The types of geometries that can contain another are:

 Area contains area

-Area containsline
+➤ Area containsline

 Area contains point

-Line contains line
+▶ Line contains line

 Line contains point

 Point contains point

+Area-to-area Area-to-line Area-to-point Line-to-line Line-to-point Point-to-point

 Area-to-area Area-to-line Area-to-line Line-to-line

 Figure 4-7: Contains geometries

-Note: Contains is the reciprocal of Within .
+Note: Contains is the reciprocal of Within.

-Spatial Relationship Symbol Description Covered By Covered By is a special case of Within.
+Spatial Relationship Symbol Description Covered By 1 Covered By is a special case of Within.
 It is only true when this geometry is contained within another, and their boundaries intersect (so they share some boundary).
 For lines the boundary means the end points, and for polygons the boundary means all inner and outer boundary rings.
-The types of geometries which can be covered by another are: Area covered by area Line covered by area Line covered by line Note: Covered by is the reciprocal of Covers.
-Covers ~ Covers is a special case of Contains.
+The types of geometries which can be covered by another are: ▶ Area covered by area ▶ Line covered by area ▶ Line covered by line Mote: Covered by is the reciprocal of Covers.
+Covers - Covers is a special case of Contains.
 It is only true when the other geometry is contained within this one, and their boundaries intersect (so they share some boundary).
 For lines the boundary means the end points, and for polygons the boundary means all inner and outer boundary rings.
-The types of geometries which can cover another are: Area covers area Area covers line Line covers line Note: Covers is the reciprocal of Covered By.
+The types of geometries which can cover another are: Area covers area ➤ Area covers line ▶ Line covers line Note: Covers is the reciprocal of Covered By.

 Spatial Relationship Symbol Description

 Cross X Two geometries Cross when a line runs across the boundary of an area, or the interior of another line.

-Note: At least one of the geometries must be a line.
+Mote: At least one of the geometries must be a line.

 The types of geometries which can cross are:

-Line and line
+▶ Line and line

 A line crosses another line if only their interiors intersect at single points (and at the same height).

 Area and line

 A line crosses a polygon geometry if its interior intersects the polygon's interior and either of the line's endpoints are outside the polygon.

 The order of the geometries does not matter.

 Area-to-line Area-to-line Line-to-line

 Figure 4-8: Cross geometries

-Disjoint Disjoint Disjoint means that the geometries do not intersect at all (neither the boundaries nor the interiors intersect).
+Disjoint Disjoint means that the geometries do not intersect at all (neither the boundaries nor the interiors intersect).

 The order of the geometries does not matter.

-Note: Disjoint is the opposite of Intersect .
+Note: Disjoint is the opposite of Intersect.